vinnyhoward/til/prisma/main-concepts.md

   })
   ```
 For traditional ```ORMs```, such a set of write operations requires you to manually control a database transaction.
 Prisma client handles the transaction for you.

+### Type safe data access

+The operations exposed by your Prisma client are strongly ```typed```.
+For any ```typed``` programming language, this means that you get compile-time safety for all database operations and you know exactly what shape of data is going to be returned.

+It also makes for an amazing developer experience where you get auto-completion in your editor.

+All the typings are auto-generated, so you don't need to deal with writing any boilerplate for that.
+After you changed your datamodel, you just regenerate your Prisma client and all typings will be updated.